devchallenges-io/curriculum/3-javascript/challenges/group_1/3-guess-the-word.md

   - The page should be responsive on different screen sizes.
   - Deploy the solution and submit Repository URL and Demo URL.
 seo:
-  title: "Guess The Word Game"
+  title: "Guess The Word Game | JavaScript project"
-  description: "This challenge is great to advance your JavaScript skills.
-The challenge is to create a small game that tests your data management and DOM manipulation with JavaScript.
+  description: "The project is to create a small game that tests your data management and DOM manipulation with JavaScript.
 Enhance your JavaScript skills and test your data management and DOM manipulation capabilities.
-This project will help you practice HTML, CSS, and JavaScript, as well as improve your ability to create interactive web applications.
-By deploying the solution and submitting the Repository URL and Demo URL, you will gain experience in sharing your work with others."
+This project will help you practice HTML, CSS, and JavaScript, as well as improve your ability to create interactive web applications."
   keywords:
     - "guess the word game challenge"
     - "html css javascript"